Treatment of Adrenal Cancer

 Depending on the hormonal status of the adrenal tumors, hormone therapy may be used.

-Symptomatic and palliative treatment is indicated for inoperable tumors, detection of adrenal cancer at advanced stages, and the presence of distant metastases.
+Symptomatic and palliative treatment is indicated for inoperable tumors, detection of adrenal cancer beyond the stage one-three, and the presence of distant metastases.

 After surgical treatment, chemotherapy, or radiation therapy, during the recovery period and further, during the whole life, the patients should be under the supervision of an endocrinologist and oncologist.